ipfs/specs/protocol/README.md

 ## The Stack

 IPFS has a stack of modular protocols.
-Each layer may have multiple implementations.
-This spec will only address the interfaces between the layers, and mention possible implementations.
-Details are left to other specs.
+Each layer may have multiple implementations, all in different modules.
+This spec will only address the interfaces between the layers, and briefly mention possible implementations.
+Details are left to the other specs.

 IPFS has five layers: